 Leaders do not know how to deal with the fragmentation of the communication universe.
 They have not learned how to reconcile the freedom it confers on information flows with the need for verification and responsibility.
 They may even be tempted to use the communication revolution and its flaws for their own, short-term ends, but this can lead to a crisis of information that distorts reality and makes leadership even more difficult, rather than helping leaders to make informed decisions that rise to the challenges of a rapidly changing world.
-Hence, there is a way in which the quality of leadership and of governance can be negatively impacted by the communication revolution.
+Hence, there is a way in which the quality of leadership and of governance can be negatively impacted by the communication revolution revolution.
 An example of this is when the news cycle is self-generating: a comment made by a leading personality is picked up and amplified by her or his preferred social or traditional media, then repeated by the same person deriving legitimacy from the presence of the story on the media.
-The story is then requoted by the individual, rerun by the media and thus become "legitimate" in the information marketplace.